 Nov.
 1- Defense should occur by this date.
+Have all committee members sign the two Final Certification for the PhD Degree forms at the conclusion of your successful defense.

 Dec.
 1 - Deadline to submit all materials, including approved dissertation & all forms to SGS mid-May - Commencement.
-By all means return for Commencement; those who have "marched" report that it is a gratifying experience and a wonderful way to find closure on their graduate career.